Promoting the Active Participation of Diverse Human Resources

 Action Plan on the Promotion of Women to Officer and Managerial Positions

-Tokyo Century will work alongside customers in pursuit of their growth as a highly specialized and unique financial services company and further expand its business domains and developing its global business.
+As a highly specialized and unique financial services company, Tokyo Century will work alongside customers in pursuit of their growth, further expanding its business domains and driving global development.

-As such, we believe it is essential to employ, train and promote a diverse array of talented individuals such as women and foreigners, and for each and every employee to demonstrate their abilities and individuality to the maximum and flourish.
+To this end, we believe it essential to recruit, develop, and promote diverse talent, including women and foreign nationals, enabling each and every employee to maximize and demonstrate their abilities and individuality.

 Number and ratio of women in managerial positions